Thrawn trilogy: Reception

 Some reviews have been more critical, with prolific fansite author Jonathan Hicks saying that the Force is trivialised and that there were too many references to the original movies, in a 2000 review republished by starwars.com.

-The trilogy allowed Lucasfilm to expand their non-film media into the mainstream, as opposed to the more niche comic book and roleplaying game markets they were previously focusing on.
+The trilogy allowed Lucasfilm to expand its non-film media into the mainstream, as opposed to the more niche comic book and role-playing game markets it was previously focusing on.
 The success of the series prompted Lucasfilm to immediately commission more books to continue the Star Wars story.

 Legacy

 The Thrawn trilogy is widely credited with revitalizing the Star Wars franchise, although Zahn himself was skeptical of this.
 In The Secret History of Star Wars, Michael Kaminski suggests that this renewed interest was a factor in George Lucas' decision to create the Star Wars prequel trilogy.
 The trilogy's success has been cited as beginning the Star Wars Expanded Universe.

 Zahn would go on to write a pair of sequel books, in the Hand of Thrawn duology (Specter of the Past (1997) and Vision of the Future (1998)), expanding on the background of the Thrawn character.
 He would later develop Thrawn's legacy further by writing Survivor's Quest (2004), and subsequently the prequel novel Outbound Flight (2006).

-Although Lucas did not consider the Expanded Universe to be canonical, he adopted the name Coruscant for the galactic capital in the prequel trilogy, which was created by Zahn in the Thrawn Trilogy.
-Additionally, the character of Thrawn would later be officially canonised by Lucasfilm as he was introduced into Star Wars: Rebels.
-While the Thrawn Trilogy would be rendered non-canon following the Disney acquisition of the Star Wars franchise, Zahn would later return to write an alternate trilogy surrounding the Thrawn character, in Star Wars: Thrawn (2017), Thrawn: Alliances (2018), and Thrawn: Treason (2019), and would later create a prequel trilogy about the character in the Ascendency trilogy.
+Although Lucas did not consider the Expanded Universe to be canonical, he adopted the name Coruscant for the galactic capital in the prequel trilogy, which was created by Zahn in the Heir to the Empire.
+While the Thrawn trilogy was rendered noncanonical following the Disney acquisition of the Star Wars franchise, the character of Thrawn was later re-canonized by Lucasfilm when he was introduced on Star Wars Rebels, voiced by Lars Mikkelsen, in which Rukh also appeared, voiced by Warwick Davis.
+Zahn returned soon after to write an alternate trilogy surrounding the Thrawn character, in Star Wars: Thrawn (2017), Thrawn: Alliances (2018), and Thrawn: Treason (2019), and later a prequel trilogy about the character in the Ascendency trilogy.
+Zahn consulted on Thrawn's adaptation to live-action in the television series Ahsoka, with Mikkelsen reprising his role as Thrawn from Rebels.
+Gilad Pellaeon also made his live-action and Star Wars canon debut in the third season of The Mandalorian, portrayed by Xander Berkeley.
+Mikkelsen, Berkeley and Davis reprised their roles in Tales of the Empire: The Path of Anger.
+The Chimaera captained by Thrawn appeared in Rebels and Ahsoka.
+In the current canon, the New Republic has been featured in The Mandalorian, The Book of Boba Fett and Ahsoka and Mon Mothma was elected chancellor.
+The events of the Thrawn trilogy and The Mandalorian take place five years after the events of Return of the Jedi.